 Their pending exits loom everywhere the summer before they go.
 It feels like a slow yet erratic, peeling off of a Band-Aid.
 And sometimes, the peeling and pulling hurts so badly for both the parent and child that you want to rip off the Band-Aid in one fell swoop.

 “I can’t wait to get out of here!”

 “Let me get the door for you.”

 And they mean it.
 And we mean it.
 Because we are supposed to, and because we have to.
-But the sadness and fear so often gets mixed up with anger and frustration.
+But the sadness and fear often get mixed up with anger and frustration.
 Anger is easier.
 But it only temporarily masks the pain.

-His parents, while trying to desperately to teach him all the lessons they are sure he just doesn’t quite get, do some reactive and proactive push back of their own.
-And yet, they continue to dance around their child, wishing they could keep him safe forever, but knowing they need to make an opening for him to exit the circle.
+While trying desperately to teach him all the lessons they are sure he doesn’t quite get, his parents do some reactive and proactive pushback.
+And yet, they continue dancing around their child, wishing they could keep him safe forever but knowing they need to open an opening for him to exit the circle.

-The parents and child muddle through the “lasts” — the last Shabbat dinner, the last dinner with the extended family, and the last night hanging out with friends.
-Goodbyes are said to all, the hardest ones saved for last.
-The two younger siblings, whose hearts will have a missing piece, and finally the parents.
+The parents and child muddle through the “lasts” — the last Shabbat dinner, the last dinner with the extended family, and the previous night hanging out with friends.
+Goodbyes are said to all, the hardest ones saved for later.
+The two younger siblings, whose hearts will have a missing piece, and the parents.

 “Don’t cry…again,” I repeat to myself as I trudge through the final week with my two college-bound children still at arm’s length from me.
 “Keep it light.”
-Yet, as hard as I try to keep dancing, sometimes I fall into the weepy abyss where feelings of joy mix with pain, and love mixes with grief.
+Yet, as hard as I try to keep dancing, sometimes I fall into the weepy abyss where feelings of joy mixed with pain and love combined with grief.

-I am indeed the wimpy, overly attached mom.
-But also a mom who knows how to move aside and watch in wonder and delight as her college-bound children create their very own, beautiful dance.
+I am indeed a wimpy, overly attached mom.
+But also, a mom knows how to move aside and watch in wonder and delight as her college-bound children create their beautiful dance.